drunner/drunner/DSERVICE.md

 ### Volumes

 dRunner can manage volumes for you, which means creating them, backing them up and restoring them automatically.
-To declare a dRunner managed volume you need to include it in the volumes: section of docker-compose.yml, declare it as external and give it a docker-compose label that contains drunner.
+To declare a dRunner managed volume you need to:
+* include it in the volumes: section of docker-compose.yml,
+* give it a docker-compose label that contains drunner.
+* declare it as external, and
+* define a name: for it.
 The actual volume name can be anything, but by convention is generally of the form "drunner-${SERVICENAME}-config" etc. By including the dService name with ${SERVICENAME} we disambiguate multiple installs of the same dService.

 The volume's ownership is set to the user of the corresponding service (if any).
 That allows you to change the ownership and permissions as you wish in the install_end hook.